shaylafolson/apsa.religion.workshop/readme.md

 The workshop will be held virtually and is open to the public (link TBA).
 We invite scholars at all stages to come listen and provide feedback to our presenters.

-# Schedule
+# Schedule and Meeting Link

 The workshops will run on **Tuesdays from 2-4pm Eastern Daylight Time (EDT)**, from May 25th to June 15th.

-Check back here for workshop Zoom link.
+[Click here to join the workshop](https://umich.zoom.us/j/98760392804).
+We will use the same link for each meeting.

 ## May 25th (2-4pm EDT)
 ### Topic: Race and Racial Attitudes